 The Center for Public Leadership at Harvard Kennedy School is dedicated to excellence in leadership education and scholarship.
 Through teaching and research, we are preparing this generation with the insights and practical skills necessary to address the world's most pressing problems.

-1985: Thirty years ago, operating with with the simple belief that effective leadership is essential for social and economic prosperity, Leslie and Abigail Wexner launched the Wexner Israel Fellowship program with the goal of bringing promising civil students from Israel to study at Harvard Kennedy School.
+1985: Thirty years ago, operating with the simple belief that effective leadership is essential for social and economic prosperity, Leslie and Abigail Wexner launched the Wexner Israel Fellowship program with the goal of bringing promising civil students from Israel to study at Harvard Kennedy School.

 2000: Fifteen years later, through a generous gift from the Wexner Foundation and under the leadership of Harvard Kennedy School faculty David Gergen, Ron Heifetz, Barbara Kellerman, and Dean Joseph Nye, the Center for Public Leadership (CPL) opened its doors.
-CPL is now home to eight named student fellowship and almost thirty faculty affiliates engaged with leadership scholarship practice across campus and in the global arena.
+CPL is now home to eleven named student fellowship and almost thirty faculty affiliates engaged with leadership scholarship practice across campus and in the global arena.
 The center serves almost a quarter of the HKS student population through our full-tuition fellowships, and offers a robust leadership development curriculum to all students enrolled at HKS.

 2013: The Behavioral Insights Group (BIG) at CPL is launched by then CPL co-director Max Bazerman and HKS academic dean Iris Bohnet.
 Featuring active involvement of top Harvard behavioral science scholars, including Francesca Gino, Cass Sunstein, Todd Rogers, and Allison Wood Brooks, BIG helps leaders create environments that promote more ethical decision-making to advance the well-being of society.
 Today, BIG is directed by Todd Rogers, professor of public policy at HKS.